Afrochemist/ExamNotes/PJPT.md

 		- also look like silver ticket
 		-

-- Post Exploitation
+- Post Exploitation(need to add the commands to each bullet point)
 	 - File Transfer Review
 		- Powershell download
 		- certutil
+	- Pivoting(need to add notes for each pivot tool)
+		- chisel
-	- Pivoting
+		- ligolo-ng(optional)